cocoltre/cocoltre.github.io/communitylevel.md

 - Identify the subreddits' differences that differ most between bursty and non-bursty posts.
 - Understand which of these differences best explain or predict the probability of triggering a burst.

-### Number of users across communities
+### Size of a source subreddit community

+Does the size of a subreddit influence the probability of a post to make a burst ?
+Let's look into that.
+What is the effective size of a subreddit ?
+Is it best described by the number of users it has ?
+Or by the number of posts it has made ?
+Indeed, some users are shared between subreddits communities, and some users may post many times in a single subreddit community, so we have to pay attention to these details.
+{: .text-justify}

+In the following, we will try to answer the initial question with the two definitions.
-Okay, let's look at the number of users for each subreddit and see what that brings us.
-To achieve this, we will take a dataset containing, for each post :
+To achieve this, we will take a dataset containing, for each post:
 {: .text-justify}

 - the source_subreddit, the author, and the burst parameter.